 While this model may work for some students, as students and parents are becoming more aware and are able to access different knowledge on a daily basis, their learning requirements are changing.
 We are noticing a shift of responsibility from the teacher to the student.

 After years of research, discussions, planning and collaborating with other educators, the solution we found is Beyond (DL) School.
 Offering a cutting edge program that is not only technology based, but also allows the teacher to focus on each individual student’s learning needs by working one-on-one with them.
-In this evolutionary online classroom, students’ needs are factored into the development of their personalized learning plan.
+In this evolutionary online classroom, students’ needs are factored into the development of their personalized learning solutions.
 Students no longer have one pace through the curriculum; their pace depends solely on how quickly the student masters the course content.
 “Students work at their own pace so they can achieve success.
 Instruction and lessons are accessible to the student via the Internet regardless of their location.
 The enriched multi-media text and resources can be used from anywhere and homework/assignments can be turned in online at any time and marked almost instantaneously for quicker feedback and conditioning,” says Avneet.
 “We find that students are the most successful through blended learning, where both live-class and rich-media components are combined to deliver an interactive-based learning experience.”

 We consider students today as individualized learners because everyone learns at a different pace, different style, and in different environments.
 Thus, the teaching approach has shifted from teacher to student.